-You need a service for your website, online shop or web portal?
+You need a service for your website, online store or web portal?
 Your idea seems to be crystal-clear, and now it is the time to find someone who can properly implement your idea, you face the agency selection process!

 The process is not easy, because

 - there are too many agencies

 - the prices can differ by several times